 “I tried to capture the concept of ‘easy’ and started from there.
 Easy to Use, Etu … Then I remembered my piano lessons as a child, Etudes.
 An etude (from the French word étude meaning “study”) is a short musical composition designed to provide practice in a particular technical skill in the performance of a solo instrument.
 A learning management system for studying… and the name was born.” — Michael Loceff, Developer of Etudes Classic

 - To foster the development of teaching, learning, research and collaboration applications and related components, for the support of collaboration, research, and learning;

 - To promote collaboration, sharing of good practices, and dissemination of results of innovative approaches to applying technology in education and research contexts;

 - To support the delivery and management of teaching, learning, research, and collaboration through Etudes tools and applications.

 - To solicit grants and other funding to permit the development and refinement of educational software applications and related professional development activities;

 - To engage in such activities permitted under the California Nonprofit Corporation Law incident or beneficial to the foregoing purposes.

-Subscription to Etudes tools and applications is available to academic institutions and organizations with programs and missions consistent with the purposes of Etudes.
+Subscription to Etudes software applications is available to academic institutions and organizations with programs and missions consistent with the purposes of Etudes.